 - The heat pad has an analog temperature control dial built-in.
 There is no need to buy an additional thermostat to regulate the temperature.

 - The control switch can regulate the temperature between 32 and 95 degrees Fahrenheit, meaning it’s suitable for almost all kinds of snake.

 - The heating pad is waterproof and condensation proof.

 - There are two different sizes available: 11” x 11” and 5.5” x 5.9”.

 - The heating pad does not consume much power, even when adjusted to the highest setting.

-- The heat mat is self-adhesive, but there are only two thin strips of adhesive on the product, rather than the entirety of one side.
+- The heat mat is self-adhesive, but there are only 2 thin strips of adhesive on the product, rather than the entirety of one side.
 For this reason, you may need to use tape to secure it further.

 - The Sequoia heat mat only reaches a maximum temperature of 95 degrees Fahrenheit (though inside the tank, the temperature may be much lower).
 This means that for snakes requiring higher temperatures, this heat mat may not be adequate.

 The Sequoia heat mat (on Amazon.com) is not as high quality as some of the others that we’ve reviewed.
 However, most reviewers are happy with it given the price.